Ascendzor/simple-message-blockchain/README.md

 Proof of work: sha256, vulnerable to ASICs I know, enhance your calm, this is a chill project that's intended to be simple.

-Difficulty: targeting 30seconds, adjusts every block based on previous block time
+Difficulty: targeting 60 seconds, adjusts every block based on previous block time

 max block size: none yet, but blocks aren't being streamed so the first bottleneck will probably be socketio event size restrictions I'm guessing?